kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 However, this time Ekaterina laughed.
 Listen to the class and you guys.

-"The teacher said that rare magical power attributes are often not determined immediately by measurement.
+"The teacher said that rare magical power attributes often cannot determined immediately by measurement.
 I'm looking forward to finding out what kind of attributes you have."

 In the game, the heroine was special, and when she came to this world, it was often the case that she had rare attributes.